12 Exterior Home Trends You Can Forget About

 Choose One Color For Your House Over Many

-Just because you have more than one siding material on your house, doesn’t mean that each one needs to be painted a different color.
-Rather, stick to colors that are in the same color family and are only a couple shade steps away from your main siding color.
+Just because you have more than one siding material on your house doesn’t mean that each one needs to be painted a different color.
+Rather, stick to colors that are in the same color family and are only a couple of shade steps from your main siding color.
 This will give your exterior home design longevity.

 Cheap Patio Furniture

 Cheap patio furniture was and is not the best option for decorating your outdoor space.
-Additionally, cheap patio furniture does not have longevity, and you will more than likely have to replace it often.
-This is ultimately bad for the pocketbook, so it is best, when possible, to buy patio furniture that is of a higher quality.
-So upgrade your patio with DIY furniture.
-It may seem daunting to try to build your own furniture but we’ll show you the way with plans for each piece.
+It ages fast, and you will more than likely replace it often.
+This is ultimately bad for the pocketbook, so it’s best when possible to spend a little more for higher quality patio furniture.
+Or upgrade your patio with DIY furniture.
+That may seem daunting, but we’ll show you the way with plans for each piece.
 Check out these 15 awesome plans for DIY patio furniture.

 Too Much Gray

 There is no arguing about the fact that gray is a great neutral color for a base design.
 However, decorating with too much gray is drab.
-So add a couple pops of color in your exterior home design.
-This can be as simple as adding some color to your homes exterior through fun throw pillows, a bright front door or beautifully landscaped flowers.
-And, if you want to make the exterior of your home as beautiful and welcoming as possible, follow these simple guidelines for adding curb appeal to your home.
+So add a couple of pops of color in your exterior home design.
+This can be as simple as a bright front door or beautifully landscaped flowers.
+To make the exterior of your home as beautiful and welcoming as possible, follow these simple guidelines for adding curb appeal to your home.

 Brick is still popular for exteriors but some homes are beginning to incorporate a blend of siding sizes to create texture into the facade.
 Check out what’s trending for home colors so that exterior really adds to your curb appeal.

-The McMansion is pretty low-hanging fruit but it remains one of the worst home exterior designs because of the mishmash of styles in an attempt to convey wealth.
-But beware from the ashes of the McMansion rises the McModern, an equally troubling trend.
-You might be able to spot a few McMansions about the most expensive homes in each state.
+The McMansion is pretty low-hanging fruit, but it remains one of the worst home exterior designs because of the mishmash of styles in an attempt to convey wealth.
+But beware: From the ashes of the McMansion rises the McModern, an equally troubling trend.
+You might be able to spot a few McMansions in the most expensive homes in each state.